HarpElle/empowervb-website/src/content/news/2025-07-15-coaches-wanted.md

 ### Our Coaching Philosophy: Building Champions On and Off the Court

-At Empower VB, we believe that the best coaches are also the best teachers, mentors, and encouragers.
-We're looking for coaches who understand that:
+At Empower Volleyball Club, we believe that the best coaches are also the best teachers, mentors, and encouragers.
+We’re looking for coaches who understand that:
 - Every athlete deserves to be seen, heard, and valued
 - Mistakes are opportunities for growth, not reasons for discouragement
 - Character development and skill development go hand in hand